 In-person events in each city will be held during the Challenge.
 Community Workshops will be held in each city during the ”Explore” and “Propose” phases, Innovation Workshop(s) will be held in each city during the “Refine” phase, and Finale Event(s) will be held in each city during the Select phase.
 Dates and times of all Challenge-related events are subject to change.

 Attendance.
-Any Participant, Team, or Organization invited to attend a Workshop must do so at his or her own expense, with the exception of Finalists, to whom Ford may provide up to $2,500 to assist with travel expenses.
-If selected as a Finalist, this travel allowance will be governed by the Ford travel policy, provided upon request.
+Any Participant, Team, or Organization invited to attend a Workshop must do so at his or her own expense, with the exception of Finalists, to whom Ford may provide up to $6,500 to assist with travel expenses and development of the detailed pilot proposals.
+If selected as a Finalist, this allowance will be governed by the Ford travel policy and other guidelines, provided upon request.
 Attendance at events is strongly encouraged.

 Insurance.
 Each Participant is solely responsible for arranging for any insurance coverage that the Participant decides is necessary to travel or to insure Participant’s belongings.

-Prize money will be awarded in USD and is stipulated as follows for each city:
+Prize money will be awarded in USD and is stipulated as follows for the Michigan Central Station Challenge:

-All Finalists may also have the opportunity to apply for separate investments from the Ford Fund Social Impact Fund ranging from $100,000 to $500,000.
+All Finalists may also have the opportunity to apply for separate investments from other groups within Ford.

 Multiple small grants to be awarded by Ford for community activations, in its sole discretion

 Monetary incentives between $5-$200 each for website participation